What Happened When Tulsa Paid People to Work Remotely

 TULSA, OK — Obum Ukabam sits suctioned to his laptop in the middle of an open-plan coworking space, quietly typing.
 With its vaulted ceilings, rows of elbow-to-elbow workbenches and a Spotify-Chill playlist, the office exudes a vibe you might find in many a major U.S. city.
 And Ukabam could do his job from any of them.

 This particular office, though, happens to be in Tulsa, Oklahoma.
-That’s where Ukabam and his wife moved this spring, sight unseen, after 10 years in Southern California.
+That’s where Ukabam and his wife moved last spring, sight unseen, after 10 years in Southern California.

 The transition wasn’t made on a whim.
 Ukabam is a member of the first inaugural class of Tulsa Remote, an initiative launched in November 2019 that pushed people untethered by office jobs to pack up and move to Oklahoma.
 Those like Ukabam who work remotely and got through the competitive application process were promised $10,000 in installments over the course of a year, plus cheap housing and an upgraded social infrastructure.